falcosecurity/falco-website/content/en/blog/falco-packages-gpg-key-rotated.md

 Otherwise, your should update the key as soon as you can to download its revocation certificate.
 The next step is to download the new key as documented in the Falco [installation guide](/content/en/docs/getting-started/installation.md).
 All the Falco packages' signatures will be signed with the new key starting from January 18th 2023.

 The old key should be considered invalid and signatures produced with it should be untrusted.
-The existing package signatures available at [download.falco.org/?prefix=packages](https://download.falco.org/?prefix=packages/) have been updated by signing their relative packages with the new key.
+The existing release package signatures available at [download.falco.org/?prefix=packages](https://download.falco.org/?prefix=packages/) have been updated by signing their relative packages with the new key.

 ## Action items for new users